ShapovalovIlya/SwiftFP/README.md

 ## Zipper:

-‎`Zipper` is a Swift data structure for navigating and editing collections with a movable cursor.
+‎`Zipper` is a data structure for navigating and editing collections with a movable cursor.
 It lets you efficiently focus on, update, and traverse elements while retaining access to the context before and after the current position.
 Perfect for editors, undo/redo stacks, and more.